-By John.
-F. Quilter
+By John F. Quilter

 We welcome your comments and questions.
-Please go to our Model Auto Review Facebook page or email the Editors at maronlineeditor at gmail.com.
+Please go to our Model Auto Review Facebook page, or email us at maronlineeditor at gmail.com.